zlepper/itlt/TechnicalDocumentation.md

 -   Improve config verification code, make it do more than just log errors in the console
 -   Prevent the backup system from logging a successful backup when only used temporarily
 -   Test if explicitGC still works
+-   Revamp config to be clearer with shorter, saner names and more concise descriptions

 ### New features to consider adding later